mostafa-rizk/major-project/proposal/proposal-gameEngine.md

 * Theme/Look:

 ## Materials & Methods
 _Which Game Engine will you be using?
 Where/how will get it?
 How much does it cost and have you already purchased a licence?
 Will you be able to run the Game Engine on the school computers?
-If not, how will you work on your project in school (bring in own laptopn?)?_
+If not, how will you work on your project in school (bring in own laptop?, etc)?_

 ## Game Specifications
 ### Level 1